buildingSMART/IDS-Audit-tool/README.md

         - [ ] Discuss the scope of the list, currently only measures, IFCTEXT and IFCLABEL (but it's now datatype, so we should probably expand).
         - [ ] The attribute is required, but it can be empty, is that valid?
       - [x] Test cases added
-      - [x] Constrain IfcMeasure for identified properties in standard PSets
+      - [x] Constrain datatype for properties identified in standard Psets
   - [x] Cardinality for facets (in requirements)
     - [x] partOf
     - [x] classification